 There are currently two other programmes offering documentation services in the same areas.
 ILAC is in dialogue on how to coordinate our efforts.

 An assessment of perceived humanitarian protection needs in Syria has found that “[a]t a national level, civil documentation emerges as a critical issue with 91% of sub- districts identifying it as a top-3 protection issue.
 34% of sub-districts consider it their primary issue”.
 This placed it as the number one protection issue in Syria, ahead of other concerns such as explosions.

 One issue identified by FIJC and local bar associations as critical in areas where ILAC operates is housing, land and property (HLP).
 Displacement and depletion of resources has driven a lot of Syrians to try to sell their land and property inside Syria.
 Several initiatives by Syrian partners have been initiated to assist in witnessing and registering such transfers but there is no concerted national effort to address legal and practical issues during and after the conflict.

-ILAC has initiated discussions with the Norwegian Refugee Council and UNHCR as well as with local partners on ways to address these concerns.
+ILAC has initiated discussions with other international actors as well as with local partners on ways to address these concerns.

 Any follow-up questions should be directed to Mikael Ekman, Legal Officer at ILAC Head Office.